What is Trans Mountain and TMEP?

 TMEP was approved by the federal government in November 2016 and also received an environmental assessment certificate from the B.C. government in January 2017.
-Construction of TMEP is scheduled to begin in the fall of 2017 in a phased approach, with an in-service date expected in late 2019.
+In August 2018, the federal government purchased Trans Mountain from Kinder Morgan and is now the project proponent for TMEP.

 Why is Trans Mountain needed?

 The International Energy Agency (IEA) predicts world energy demand to increase by 31 per cent by 2040, driven by global population growth and improving standards of living, particularly in emerging markets in Asia (IEA, 2016).
 The IEA projection includes a 12 per cent increase in demand for crude oil, after incorporating the creation of GHG emissions reduction policies that countries around the world committed to at the 2015 Paris Accord.
 China and India’s combined demand growth is 10.1 million barrels per day—equal to more than 90 per cent of the world’s increased demand from 2015 to 2040.

 Canada is well positioned to meet increasing oil demand.
 Canada’s oil sands are projected to increase our country’s crude oil supply by more than 1.5 million barrels per day by 2030 (CAPP, 2017).

 A pipeline carrying these increasing supplies of oil to be exported off the West Coast gives Canada an opportunity to become a supplier of choice to emerging markets in Asia.
 Canada can provide a reliable, long-term source of oil that is produced in an environmentally sustainable manner.
 This helps other nations’ meet their energy security needs while generating long-term economic benefits and prosperity for all Canadians.